suren-atoyan/x-python/README.md

 This example will return an array with two possible options: `version` and `version_info` :slightly_smiling_face:

 The full signature of this method also includes `line` and `column` options to specify the cursor position.
 If `line` isn't provided `xPython` will assume it's the last line and, correspondingly, if `column` isn't provided it will assume that it's the last column.
-So, in the previous example, it assumed that cursor at the end of `sys.var` and returned code completions based on that assumption.
+So, in the previous example, it assumed that cursor is at the end of `sys.var` and returned code completions based on that assumption.
 An example with cursor position specified:

 ```javascript
 await xPython.complete.repl({